 On this week’s episode of Glee, Coach Beiste came out as a transgender man.
 The moment was great, but is this a fitting arc for that particular character?
 This is an important transgender storyline, but is it the right one?
-Unique is out, Coach Beiste is in.
+Unique’s story is out, Coach Beiste is in.
 Hmmm.

 Amazon series Transparent just won Golden Globes for best TV series and best actor, Jared Leto, for better or worse, got the Oscar for Dallas Buyers Club, and MTV’s teen comedy Faking It even features an intersex character – not the same thing, I know, but it’s another example outside the gender binary hitting the mainstream.

 First things first: the scenes handling this matter in “Jagged Little Tapestry” were exquisite.
 They were sensitive, beautifully acted, realistic and I’m pretty sure they managed not to insult anyone.
-Jane Lynch and Dot-Marie Jones have both received Emmy nominations for their portrayals of Sue and Beiste, and Chord Overstreet as Sam Evans is an oft-underused gem with a talent for honest, emotional work.
+Jane Lynch and Dot-Marie Jones have both received Emmy nominations for their portrayals of Sue and Beiste in the past, and Chord Overstreet as Sam Evans is an oft-underused gem with a talent for honest, emotional work.
 If I was watching Glee for the first time, I would wholeheartedly applaud this entire situation.

-The thing is, though, I know Glee’s past five seasons inside and out – and given that perspective, the question must be raised: is this truly the right plot for Shannon Beiste?
+The thing is, though, I know Glee’s past five seasons inside and out – and given that perspective, the question must be raised: is this truly the right plot for Coach Beiste?

 Way back in season 2, in “Never Been Kissed” – the episode that got Dot-Marie Jones her first Emmy nomination – after being cruelly mocked by the students, Beiste tells Will “I know I can be a little intimidating sometimes, but deep down inside, where no-one can see, I’m just a girl.
 Am I nuts that I just wanna be reminded of that sometimes?”

-It’s a hugely vulnerable moment for the character, and a lovely one, but it sure doesn’t sound like someone with gender dysphoria.
+It’s a hugely vulnerable moment for the character, and a lovely one, but it sure doesn’t sound like someone with gender dysphoria, at least at that moment in time.
 I’m not trying to imply that there’s some sort of transgender rulebook here, but that statement sounds like someone desperate to be seen for how they identified inside: just a girl, despite the love of sports and the tough voice and the burly exterior.

 This theme has continued through many of Beiste’s plots since then.
 The message of Coach Beiste’s story until now has been one that proved that womanhood comes in all shapes and sizes, that all kinds of women can feel beautiful and vulnerable and powerful.
 It’s not as if that message has suddenly been magically erased, but re-visiting Beiste’s prior arc with this new perspective in mind doesn’t quite sit right.

-To be frank, it’s bad continuity on the show’s part and it proves that this transgender storyline, no matter how well-acted, important or touching, was not premeditated by the writers at all, and taking that factor into consideration, for Glee to suddenly present us with this story in its final season feels a bit like they’re treating trans visibility as a hot-button issue that they needed to jump on, rather than something that makes sense for the character.
+To be frank, it’s bad continuity on the show’s part and it’s evident that this transgender storyline, no matter how well-acted, important or touching, was absolutely not premeditated by the writers at all.
+The earlier Coach Beiste stories were clearly meant in earnest at the time.
+So taking that factor into consideration, for Glee to suddenly present us with this story in its final season feels a bit like they’re treating trans visibility as a hot-button issue that they needed to jump on, rather than something that makes sense for the character.

-To make matters worse, there’s the show’s existing trans character, Unique Adams – a black teenager who we met, initially, as a boy called Wade who performed in drag and who eventually admitted to identifying as a girl.
+To make matters worse, there’s the show’s existing trans character, Unique Adams, portrayed by Alex Newell.
+Unique is a student who we were introduced as a boy called Wade, who initially performed in drag and who eventually came out as female-identifying and began to present as a girl full-time.
 Unique’s entire plot, from seasons 3 to 5, was not once handled with the honesty and tact of Coach Beiste’s coming out.
 Glee’s idea of A Very Special Episode About Gender focused on which bathroom Unique was allowed to use.
 Her gender and presentation was the butt of many casual transphobic jokes and slurs by nearly every character in the show.
 There were multiple arguments about whether she should be allowed to present femininely onstage, or at school.